 It is essential to address your clients using the correct pronouns to avoid misgendering anyone.
 Some people, including transgender people, identify as male or female; others may have a more fluid view of their gender, and some don’t identify with any gender at all.

-Alternatively, you could ask any new clients to fill out a new client questionnaire where you will have the opportunity to gather this information before they step into the salon.
+Alternatively, you could ask any new clients to fill out a new client questionnaire, which would allow you to gather this information before they step into the salon.

 Related: The benefits of creating a client database